Last Updated on April 3, 2017 by Inspire Malibu

 Detoxification is the removal of toxic substances from a living organism, such as a human being that’s battled with long-term or short-term substance abuse issues.

-The brain naturally defends itself by decreasing the amount of available dopamine receptors, which creates a tolerance.
+The brain naturally defends itself by decreasing the number of available dopamine receptors, which creates a tolerance.
 This is why anyone struggling with substance abuse must consume more and more to achieve the same effects.
-When the brain and body are suddenly deprived of these substances, a physical and mental withdrawal begins.
+Physical and mental withdrawal begins when the brain and body are suddenly deprived of these substances.

 Painful Symptoms of Withdrawal from Drugs and Alcohol Include: